Hard disk drive

 A hard disk drive (HDD), hard disk, hard drive, or fixed disk (Note: Other terms used to describe various hard disk drives include disk drive, disk file, direct access storage device (DASD), CKD disk, and Winchester disk drive (after the IBM 3340).
 The term "DASD" includes devices with media other than disks.
-The term "hard disk drive" can refer to devices with removable media.) is an electro-mechanical data storage device that stores and retrieves digital data using magnetic storage with one or more rigid rapidly rotating platters coated with magnetic material.
+The term "hard disk drive" can refer to devices with removable media.) is an electro-mechanical computer data storage device that stores and retrieves digital data using magnetic storage with one or more rigid rapidly rotating platters coated with magnetic material.
 The platters are paired with magnetic heads, usually arranged on a moving actuator arm, which read and write data to the platter surfaces.
 Data is accessed in a random-access manner, meaning that individual blocks of data can be stored and retrieved in any order.
 HDDs are a type of non-volatile storage, retaining stored data when powered off.
 Modern HDDs are typically in the form of a small rectangular box, possibly in a disk enclosure for portability.
+Modern disks do not have removable media, in contrast to the disk drives common in the 1960s and 1970s which often used removable disk packs.
+(Note: Between 1962 and 1973, IBM introduced several disk drives with removable media: